turingschool/gear-up/microaggressions_group2.md

 Allow each person in your group 2 minutes to share their reactions to the writing prompt above.
 Then, use the following prompt to focus on for the rest of your time:

 * What options do you have, within your sphere of control, to address incidents you encounter?
-* How can you affect a culture that says they're okay in a way that's consistent with your?
+* How can you affect a culture that says they're okay in a way that's consistent with your values?
-* How can you act in a way that's consistent with your values?

 ## Report Out (5 min)
 Each group has 30 sec to describe takeaways from their discussion.